esteil/atvfiles/README.txt

 Requires Xcode 3 on Mac OS X 10.5 to build.

 Need the ATV 1.1 BackRow.framework headers in /System/Library/PrivateFrameworks/BackRow.framework/PrivateHeaders
-Symlink the system BackRow.framework into /Developer/SDKs/MacOSX10.4u.sdk/System/Library/PrivateFrameworks
+Copy the 10.5 sdk BackRow.framework into /Developer/SDKs/MacOSX10.4u.sdk/System/Library/PrivateFrameworks
 Need to follow some postflight from BDK for QCGLTextureImage complaints.

 ## License

 Copyright (C) 2007-2008 Eric Steil III.

-ATVFiles is licensed under GPL3.
+ATVFiles is licensed under GPL 3.
 The full license can be found in LICENSE.txt.

   This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by